jman717/log4js-tagline/README.md

 * stopwatch - displays time elapsed for a particular tag.
 * counter - displays counts applied to a tag.
 * error - displays an error from a try/catch block applied to a tag.
+* display - ability to turn tags on or off
+* counter - count how many itterations a tag has been inputted to.
+Helpfull in turning tags on/off.

 Installation
 ---------